DALBrian/HAMR_Manipulation/README.md

 ![tf_broadcaster](image/vehicle_tf_small.png)

 ## Folder function
 1. config: Config file for rviz.
+Those will be used automatically based on the launch file.
 2. amr_urdf: HAMR 3D model with movable joint/axis.
-Normally will not use this model to save computation power.
+Normally I prone to not use this model to save computation power.
 3. dal_tf: Coordinate transform broadcaster.
 Open this before open LiDAR and SLAM.
 4. fromTopictoCSV: Save value from ROS Topic to CSV for post-processing.
 5. imu360: Self-made P+F IMU360-F99 IMU driver for ROS.
 Works with ICP-DAS J1939 gateway.